-If you need assistance with poor indoor air quality (IAQ) at work as discussed in this article call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate.
+If you need assistance in testing and consulting for indoor air quality (IAQ) problems at work as discussed in this article call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.

 Written by Robert E. Sheriff, MS, CIH, CSP, President

-Sick Building Syndrome is the more common description for such situations where there is no directly identified cause but building occupants are suffering from itchy skin, irritated eyes, sore throats, upper respiratory illness, lethargy and feel better once they leave their place of employment.
+Sick Building Syndrome and building relative diseases are the more common descriptions for such situations where there is no directly identified cause but building occupants are suffering from itchy skin, irritated eyes, sore throats, allergies, upper respiratory illness, lethargy and feel better once they leave their place of employment.

 Skeptics just say “It’s not IAQ, it’s just job stress which can cause any of those symptoms.”
 However, there are a rash of things even in the office that can result in discomfort and illness.
 Perfumes, aftershave lotions, cleaning chemicals, carbon monoxide from cars, diesel exhaust from trucks, printing inks, volatile organic compounds (VOC’s) from paints, varnishes, adhesives, tobacco smoke, mold, bacteria, radon and all other particulate matter from neighbors, factories, roads, construction, cooking, and even carbon dioxide.
 We exhale carbon dioxide, but if allowed to accumulate from a tightly closed building, it can build up to a level out body starts to hyperventilate thinking it is just in our lungs and needs to get out.
 This is a common cause of “Sick Building Syndrome” where occupants rush out of a building in a panic from dizziness, confusion and itchiness, with no indication of the cause—(carbon dioxide has no odor).